-Continuing Education offers a wide variety of workforce development courses to the community.
+Corporate and Continuing Education offers a wide variety of workforce development courses to individuals and to employers for their incumbent workforce.
 Many of these courses provide not only continuing education credit, but also certification at local, state or national levels.
-Some examples of courses in this area are: CPR, Certified Nursing Assistant, EMT, Fire Safety, Law Enforcement certification and recertification, waste water treatment, and notary training.
+Some examples of courses in this area are: CPR, Certified Nursing Assistant, EMT, Fire Safety, Law Enforcement certification and recertification, leadership development, customer service, project management, and Lean/Six Sigma.